OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

   set-cpu-affinity: no

 With this option you can cause Suricata setting fixed cores for every thread.
 In that case 1, 2 and 4 are at core 0 (zero).
 Each core has its own detect thread.
 The detect thread running on core 0 has a lower priority than the other threads running on core 0.
 If these other cores are to occupied, the detect thread on core 0 has not much packets to process.
-De detect threads running on other cores will process more packets.
-This is only the case after setting the option at 'yes'.
+The detect threads running on other cores will process more packets.
+This is only the case after setting the option to 'yes'.

 *Example 7	Balancing workload*